Hakea prostrata: Description

 Hakea prostrata is a shrub which grows to between 1-3 m in height with spreading branchlets.
 The oblong-obovate stem-clasping leaves have prickly edges and a central vein.
 Plentiful sweetly scented white or cream flowers are produced in axillary racemose inflorescences between July and October in its native range.

 Taxonomy and naming

 Hakea prostrata was first formally described in 1810 by botanist Robert Brown and published the description in Transactions of the Linnean Society of London.
 The specific epithet (prostrata) is a Latin word meaning "down flat", "overthrown" or "laid low", referring to the low growing, coastal form of this plant.

 Distribution and habitat

 Harsh hakea is found from Geraldton to Esperance.
-It grows on hillsides, in shallow soil on granite outcrops and an stabilised sand dunes.
+It grows on hillsides, in shallow soil on granite outcrops, and stabilised sand dunes.

 Conservation status

 Hakea prostrata is classified as "not threatened" by the Western Australian Government.